nnellans/ado-pipelines-guide/README.md

 parameters:
 - name: string # the symbolic name used to reference this parameter throughout your pipeline. required, must be the first property
   displayName: string # the human-readable name shown in the Azure DevOps UI. optional, default is same as name
-  type: string # more info below. required
+  type: string # see more below. required
   default: 'someValue'
   values:
   - 'first allowed value'